SSG Blog

 This is the classic “too much of a good thing” conundrum.
 Throughout 2020, health departments despaired that they might not have vaccines available for many years; but right now, many of them are overwhelmed by the need to provide booster shots to adults, first and second shots for kids, and regular annual flu vaccines (not to mention the shingles inoculation!).
 And everything needs to be properly managed and fully HIPAA compliant.

 An important key to managing all of this is to minimize data chaos.
-That means ensuring that disparate systems seamlessly connect with each other and can share information between them.
+That means ensuring that disparate systems seamlessly connect with each other and can share public health data between them.
 It means tracking who is vaccinated, and who is not, without compromising medical privacy.
-And it means facilitating coordination between school systems, hospitals, public health agencies, pharmacies, clinics, and other institutions that provide care.
+Utilizing an Immunization Information System can help facilitate coordination between school systems, hospitals, public health agencies, pharmacies, clinics, and other institutions that provide care.